 I am qualified to teach my kids.
 What, did you think I was going to re-invent the wheel and come up with full curriculums myself?
 Ha!
 Of course not – all of us homeschoolers rely in some way on textbooks, courses, classes, or books written by educational professionals.
 We don’t head out into the howling wilderness armed with a dictionary and an encyclopedia expecting to do everything ourselves – that would be ridiculous!

 Sure, I’m not great at every subject.
-I fully admit that I’m a little shaky in advanced math.
+I fully admit that I’m a little shaky on some parts of English.
 I’ll even admit that I’ve forgotten half my times tables.
 That’s ok, I have other resources that I can pull on for those subjects.
-My husband, online courses, co-op classes, even community college when they’re old enough.
+My husband, online courses, co-op classes, English tutoring Perth, even community college when they’re old enough.
 You don’t have to know everything in order to teach effectively.
 You just need an answer key to the textbook (with step-by-step breakdowns.)

 2. Your kids will be unsocialized freaks that can’t function around other people (otherwise known as the “What about socialization?” question)